4nYuj1n/4nYuj1n.github.io/content/writeups/2025_Securinets/Cancers/_index.md

 }
 ```

-in this part, our input which is `v6` will be xored to some value which is derived from `v47`, `v47` is a constant value `133720251C0DE1C0ABACADAE11223344h`, which will be used to derive the xor key along with `v43` which is the plaintext length in `sub_401580`
+in this part, our input which is `v6` will be xored to some value which is derived from `v47`, `v47` is a constant value `133720251C0DE1C0ABACADAE11223344h`, which will be used to derive the xor key in `sub_401580` along with `v43`(the plaintext length)

 ```
 unsigned int __fastcall sub_401580(unsigned int *a1, int a2)